Skip to content

 Allergies

-Idiopathic – Most people have a deviated nasal septum to some extent.
-Non-laminar flow over a deviated nasal septum can differentially dry out one side compared to the other and result in epistaxis.
+Most people have a deviated nasal septum to some extent.
+Non-laminar flow over a deviated nasal septum can differentially dry one side compared to the other, resulting in epistaxis.

 Blunt force trauma

-To differentiate this from simple nose picking, we need to consider a mode of injury which, although more common in adults through falls or assault, is also seen in children who fall whilst playing, or as a result of non-accidental injury.
+To differentiate this from simple nose picking, we need to consider a mode of injury which, although more common in adults through falls or assault, is also seen in children who fall whilst playing or as a result of non-accidental injury.
 Blunt force trauma can result in arterial bleeding from the anterior ethmoid vessels and may be associated with other facial injuries.
-Acute manipulation of the bones can stop significant bleeding but sometimes an inspection of the nose under general anaesthetic is also needed to identify a bleeding point.
+Acute manipulation of the bones can stop significant bleeding, but sometimes a nose inspection under general anaesthetic is also needed to identify a bleeding point.

 Rare causes